anilkunwar/batteryenergydensity-knowledge/concepts_and_knowledge/README.md

 ## Concept Graph (QDWA + CG + LatentMoE + QtNER) for Understanding Performance of Lithium Metal Batteries

+Model r1, r2, r3 and r4 run only in local computer, whereas r3a and r4a with partial datasets can run in streamlit cloud

 [![meaningtowords](https://img.shields.io/badge/libquerydistilledcg-v1.0-yellow)](https://lithium-ion-battery-query-distilled-concept-graph1.streamlit.app/) (without LatentMoE task, working , QD w/o weighted allocation of categorical impacts,customization to be made in the visualization)

 [![meaningtowords](https://img.shields.io/badge/libquerydistilledcg-v2.0-blue)](https://lithium-ion-battery-query-distilled-concept-graph2.streamlit.app/) (query distillation + GNN + LatentMoE, working , QD w/o weighted allocation of categorical impacts, customization to be made in the visualization)